 “I always thought that someone was jealous about their partner because that person really loves the other person.
 But it is not and it does make sense that someone who is jealous could kill someone, or commit suicide.
 Now I realize I also was in an obsessive relationship.
 I had great feelings for my ex-girlfriend, I would text her like crazy and couldn’t stop thinking about her.
 I always wanted to be with her, then we broke up and I was angry for awhile, and I’m glad I didn’t do anything crazy.
 Now I’m going to control myself and see how I can be better.” – High school student

 Why do we cover sexual violence in high school?

 In addition to the alarming statistics about the frequency of teen dating violence and sexual assault, we know that drinking and drug use play a large role in sexual violence.
 Unfortunately, there are many misconceptions about sexual violence, and most people are unaware of the details of Connecticut’s sexual violence law (http://www.connsacs.org/learn/stats.htm).
 Our goal in teaching about sexual violence is not to scare students, but to provide them with accurate, necessary information to protect themselves and others from an all-too frequent crime.

 What is covered?

-We educate students about the rate of sexual assault and highlight areas of Connecticut’s sexual assault law that could greatly impact them.
-We work to dispel the many myths that exist about sexual assault and rape while providing practical skills for navigating risky situations.
+We educate students about the rate of sexual violence and highlight areas of Connecticut’s sexual violence law that could greatly impact them.
+We work to dispel the many myths that exist about sexual violence and rape while providing practical skills for navigating risky situations.
 We recognize these are uncomfortable topics, and as is the case with all of our Healthy Relationships lessons, students are invited to “take a break” from the lesson if they need to.
 Our Educators are always available to speak privately to any student who wishes to do so and students are reminded that Safe Futures continues to be a resource to them long after the program is over.